Newspapers and airwaves are always full of information about successful investing, but how do you cut through to what really matters?

 After nearly 40 years in the investment industry, I believe there are 10 things that all successful long-term investors invariably do.
 Good investors:

-1. Know when to cut their losses or reduce their exposure
+1. Know when to cut their losses

 You know the feeling – a stock that you had high hopes for is heading south and you refuse to sell, thinking that its fortunes will surely turn around.